quassy/prefect/docs/core/concepts/persistence.md

     return 99
 ```

 There are many different `Result` classes aligning with different storage backends depending on your needs, such as `GCSResult` and `S3Result`.
-See the whole list in the [API docs for results](../../api/latest/engine/results.md).
+See the whole list in the [API docs for results](/api-ref/latest/engine/results/).

-!!! tip Check your global configuration, too
+!!! tip "Check your global configuration, too"
     The default setting in Prefect Core is that checkpointing is globally turned _off_, and the default setting in Prefect Cloud 0.9.1+ is that checkpointing is globally turned _on_.
-For more information, read the concepts documentation on [Results](results.md) and the setup tutorial on [Using Results](../advanced_tutorials/using-results.html).
+For more information, read the concepts documentation on [Results](/core/concepts/results/) and the setup tutorial on [Using Results](/core/advanced_tutorials/using-results/).

 ## Output Caching based on a file target